Equidistribution of $q$-orbits of closed geodesics: Introduction

 satisfying {\rm (\ref{item:1}), (\ref{item:2}), (\hyperref[item:3]{3})} and a subgroup $H\leq (\Z/q\Z)^\times$ such that $-1\notin H$ and

 Then we have

-as $q\rightarrow \infty$, in the quotient topology of $\mathbf{S}(V_N)$. \end{thm} Furthermore we obtain a version of Theorem \ref{thm:second} which is uniform in the level $N$ (see Theorem \ref{thm:mainhomo}), which is a $q$-orbit analogue of the result of Liu--Masri--Young in the context of supersingular reduction of CM-elliptic curves \cite[Theorem 1.1]{LMY15}.
+in the quotient topology of $\mathbf{S}(V_N)$. \end{thm} Furthermore, we obtain a version of Theorem \ref{thm:second} which is uniform in the level $N$ (see Theorem \ref{thm:mainhomo}), which is a $q$-orbit analogue of the result of Liu--Masri--Young \cite[Theorem 1.1]{LMY15} in the context of supersingular reduction of CM elliptic curves.

-Finally we will present the following group theoretic application.
-We assume for simplicity that $N\equiv -1\modulo 12$ so that $\Gamma_0(N)$ is a free group on $2g+1$ generators with $g=\tfrac{N}{12}+O(1)$.
+Finally we will present the following group theoretic interpretation and application of Theorem \ref{thm:second}.
+We assume for simplicity that $N$ is prime and $N\equiv -1\modulo 12$ so that $\Gamma_0(N)$ is a free group on $2g+1$ generators with $g=\tfrac{N}{12}+O(1)$ (this follows from the discussion in \cite[Section 2.3]{Iw}).
 Then it has recently been shown by Doan--Kim--Lang--Tan \cite{DKLPT22} that one can find a set of free generators contained in

-where $0< a^\ast <N$ is such that $aa^{\ast} \equiv -1\modulo N$ (here we consider the matrices (\ref{eq:S2}) as elements of $\PSL_2(\R)$ the obvious way).
-The next result is concerned with the representation of matrices in terms of such generating sets and can be seen as an analogue of \cite[Corollary 1.3]{LMY15} (which one should think of as an analogue of Linnik's Theorem on the least prime in an arithmetic progression). \begin{cor} Let $N\equiv -1\modulo 12$ be prime and let
+where $0< a^\ast <N$ is such that $aa^{\ast} \equiv -1\modulo N$ (here we consider the matrices (\ref{eq:S2}) as elements of $\PSL_2(\R)$ in the obvious way).
+It is natural to try to understand the representation of matrices in terms of such generating sets.
+If we look at a random word in the generators then we expect that there is about the same appearance of each generator.
+Theorem \ref{thm:second} implies that the $q$-orbits of closed geodesics are \emph{not} random in this sense since one coordinate dominates (see also Theorem \ref{thm:mainhomo} below).
+Geometrically this means that the $q$-orbits of closed geodesics ``wind around the cusp a lot''.
+In particular, we obtain the following elementary group theoretic non-containment result, which seems hard to prove by elementary means (see \cite{GolubevKamber23} on Sarnak's \emph{Optimal Lifting Property} for another application of automorphic forms to group theory). \begin{cor} Let $N\equiv -1\modulo 12$ be prime and let

 be a subset of (\ref{eq:S2}) which define a set of free generators of $\Gamma_0(N)$.
-Then for each $\eps>0$ there exists a constant $c_\eps>0$ such that the following holds: Let $q\geq c_\eps N^{18+\eps}$ be an integer such that $N|q$ and let $0<a_1,\ldots, a_m<q-1$ be pairwise distinct integers coprime to $q$ such that
+Then for each $\delta>18$ there exists a constant $c(\delta)>0$ such that the following holds: Let $q\geq c(\delta) N^{\delta}$ be an integer such that $N|q$ and let $0<a_1,\ldots, a_m<q-1$ be pairwise distinct integers coprime to $q$ such that